cidetec-energy-storage/cideMOD/docs/source/docker.rst

   $ docker exec -ti <your_container_name> bash

-4. Run an example PXD simulation
+4. Run an example cideMOD simulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the PXD container terminal go to the path :code:`/home/fenics/PXD/examples` and run a 1C discharge with:
+In the cideMOD container terminal go to the path :code:`/home/fenics/cideMOD/examples` and run a 1C discharge with:

 .. code:: bash